The Durham School suggests obtaining a computer with the following features:

 - Display: 1920x1080 minimum resolution.

-- A good video card factory installed is advised (AMD or Nvidia).
+- A discrete NVIDIA GPU is recommended as it is most compatible with video rendering.
 A good gaming machine is also usually a reasonable computer-aided design machine.

 - An external monitor for home use is advised.

-- The computer you use should come with 802.11ac wireless networking (Wi-Fi).
+- The computer should come with Wi-Fi (Wi-Fi 6 is the latest).